Netherlands PM Rutte apologises for role of Dutch state in slavery | Politics

 Netherlands PM Rutte apologises for role of Dutch state in slavery

-"For centuries the Dutch state and its representatives have enabled and stimulated slavery and have profited from it.
+"For centuries the Dutch state and its representatives have enabled and stimulated slavery and have profited from it," he added.
 "It is true that nobody alive today bears any personal guilt for slavery...(however) the Dutch state bears responsibility for the immense suffering that has been done to those that were enslaved and their descendants."

 The apology comes amid a wider reconsideration of the country's colonial past, including efforts to return looted art, and its current struggles with racism.
 The prospect of an apology on a December afternoon in The Hague had been met with resistance from groups who say it should have come from King Willem-Alexander, in former colony Suriname, on July 1, 2023 -- the 160th anniversary of Dutch abolition.